xenit-eu/dynamic-extensions-for-alfresco/README.md

 Example extension code
 ----------------------

-This example Web Scripts examines a node and passed information to a Freemarker template:
+This example Web Script examines a node and passed information to a Freemarker template:
 ```java
 @ManagedBean
 @WebScript